Aman-Bollam/TerpSense/README.md

 - `insights` — 2 personalized sentences citing real numbers
 - `alternative_suggestion` — cheaper option for discretionary categories
 - `summary_line` — one-sentence summary

+The intervention page also includes an interactive chatbot powered by the same AI workflow.
+After the initial analysis, users can ask follow-up questions about the purchase, such as whether they can afford it, what a better option would be, or how the decision affects their financial goals.
+This makes the experience more conversational and action-oriented instead of stopping at a static recommendation.

 A hardcoded contextual fallback runs if the AI call fails, so the demo never breaks.